 Deep within the heart of the lesser-known and relatively unexplored Maseke Balule Game Reserve, lies the humble and intimate Chacma Bush Camp.
+This reserve is also home to the 3 day trail adventure courtesy of Africa on Foot Wilderness Trails.
 The landscape alone is fascinating and would most certainly leave David Livingstone wishing he’d conquered this sector of the Greater Kruger.

 In terms of game viewing, the presence of wildlife is largely affect by access to water, vegetation and climate of the area.
-Below we’ve outlined the general landscape, geology and biome of Chacma Bush Camp.
+Below we’ve outlined the general landscape, geology and biome.

 Soil types, rainfall and various other geographical factors influence the type of vegetation on a reserve.
 Maseke Reserve has low lying shrubbery, short dense grassland and highveld grasses.
 There’s an amphitheatre of low lying mopane trees, acacia trees and plenty of knobthorn scattered throughout.
 The neighbouring reserves tend to be flatter and sandier, but Maseke is rocky due to the river and geology of the area.
 Rock fig trees grow elegantly from the granite rocks, while Marula trees cascade over the river below.